 Our Man in Santiago continues through October 28, with performances on Wednesdays at 2:30 p.m. and 7:30 p.m.; Thursdays and Fridays at 7:30 p.m.; Saturdays at 2:30 p.m. and 8 p.m.; and Sundays at 2:30 p.m., and one additional performance on Tuesday, Oct.
 25 at 7:30 p.m.
 Ticket prices range from $49–$79.

 The AMT Theater is located at 354 W 45th St., New York, NY 10036.

 To purchase tickets and for more information, including up-to-date Covid-19 protocols on the day of each performance, go to OurManInSantiago.com.

 The New York City off-Broadway premiere of Our Man in Santiago, a wickedly smart comic spy thriller inspired by a true incident.
 In this boisterous political romp by two-time Emmy nominee and WGA award-winner Mark Wilding (Grey’s Anatomy, Scandal, Good Girls, Charmed), the CIA enlists an inexperienced, unsuspecting agent to follow up with a last-ditch, poorly conceived and wildly dangerous effort to hasten the 1973 Chilean coup d’état.

 • Directed by Charlie Mount

-• Featuring Presciliana Esparolini, Nick McDow Musleh and George Tovar, with Steve Nevil as Richard Nixon and Michael Van Duzer as Henry Kissinger
+• Starring Presciliana Esparolini, Nick McDow Musleh and George Tovar, with Steve Nevil as Richard Nixon and Michael Van Duzer as Henry Kissinger